Top 10 Eagles Songs Sung By Don Henley

 Written by Glenn Frey and Don Henley, “The Long Run” was regarded as a tribute to the Stax/Memphis rhythm and blues sound.
 From the album with the same name, it was a single that peaked at number eight on the US Billboard Hot 100 going into 1980.
 Not long after this, the Eagles parted ways and embarked on solo careers.
 On the US Billboard Adult Contemporary chart, it became a number thirty-four hit.
 In Canada, it peaked at number nine.

-The song itself was a lyrical response by the Eagles as the press made suggestions about the direction of music as the world knew it at that time.
-With disco and punk making such an impact, questions came about how well the Eagles could compete against the everchanging dynamics of rock music.
+The song itself was a lyrical response by the Eagles to the press’ suggestions about the direction of music as the world knew it at that time.
+With disco and punk making such an impact, questions came about how well the Eagles could compete against the ever-changing dynamics of rock music.
 Oddly enough, even though the song was about the group’s longevity, the pressure to measure up to the success of Hotel California prompted each band member to go their separate ways as performers.

-“The Long Run” was a genius wordplay by the songwriting team of Frey and Henley, which was beautifully carried out by Henley as the lead vocalist.
+“The Long Run” was a genius wordplay by the songwriting team of Frey and Henley, which Henley beautifully carried out as the lead vocalist.
 The rest of the Eagles, as usual, delivered an instrumental orchestration that easily turned “The Long Run” into a classic favorite.
-Even though the Eagles broke up as a band, all four members continued to enjoy solid recording careers on their own.
+Even though the Eagles broke up as a band, all four members enjoyed solid recording careers on their own.
 When they reunited in 1994, all this did was establish the reality they did more than merely survive the turbulence of the music industry.
 They knew how to ride those waves in style and still come out on top.

-From the album, Hotel California, 1976’s “Life in the Fast Lane” was a single that featured Don Henley as the lead vocalist for the Eagles.
+From the album Hotel California, 1976’s “Life in the Fast Lane” was a single that featured Don Henley as the lead vocalist for the Eagles.
 On the US Billboard Hot 100, it peaked at number eleven while on the Canadian Top Singles chart at number twelve.
-In perfect cliche format, the song referenced a couple who lived their life on the edge.
+In perfect cliche format, the song referenced a couple living on the edge.
 For Glenn Frey, the inspiration behind this song came after riding in a vehicle on the freeway with a drug dealer.
-When Frey asked him to slow down, the response was “What do you mean?
+When Frey asked him to slow down, the response was, “What do you mean?
 It’s life in the fast lane!”

 The standout guitar riff was Joe Walsh demonstrating why he earned his rightful place as the Eagles’ newest member of its lineup.
 When he burst out with a riff neither Frey nor Henley heard of before, a decision was made that it deserved to be put to a song.
 As it turned out, “Life in the Fast Lane” became the lucky recipient.
 And we, the lucky fans, got to hear it.

-The songwriting team of Glenn Frey, Don Henley and J.D.
-Souther brought forth “Best of My Love” as a single from the 1974 album, On the Border.
+The songwriting team of Glenn Frey, Don Henley, and J.D.
+Souther brought forth “Best of My Love” as a single from the 1974 album On the Border.
 With Henley as the lead vocalist, this easy-listening favorite topped the US Billboard Hot 100, US Adult Contemporary Chart, the Canadian Top Singles Chart, and the Canadian Adult Contemporary chart in 1975.
-By year’s end, it was the twelfth most popular song on the US Billboard’s annual list.
+It was the twelfth most popular song on the US Billboard’s annual list by year’s end.

 While in London, the Eagles recorded this song after Glenn Frey listened to tunes from a Fred Neil record.
-This came at a time when the group was working on their third studio album.
+This came when the group was working on their third studio album.
 For Frey, he was learning how to work out a tune Joni Mitchell had shown him a few days prior.
-Unintentionally, Frey found his guitar play resulting in what became part of the composition behind “The Best of My Life.”
+Unintentionally, Frey found his guitar playing to be what became part of the composition behind “The Best of My Life.”
 As for the lyrics, these were partly inspired after Henley broke up with a girlfriend.

 At first, there was reluctance to release “Best of My Love” as a single before Asylum Records truncated the song and released what it felt was a radio-friendly version.
 This was done without the band’s knowledge and approval, which caused enough friction for it to be pulled from the stores as a single.
-However, this country-flavored ballad became the Eagles’ most successful so far as it not only became the first to become a number-one hit but to sell over a million copies.
+However, this country-flavored ballad became the Eagles’ most successful so far, not only becoming the first to become a number-one hit but also selling over a million copies.

 Straight on the heels of “Best of My Love” and its 1975 success as a chart-topping single, “One of These Nights” also became a number-one hit on the US Billboard Hot 100.
 Sung by Don Henley as the lead vocalist, this was the second number-one hit in a row for the Eagles.
 On the US Billboard Adult Contemporary chart, it peaked at number twenty.
-The single version was considerably shortened than the album version as the intro was taken out, as well as most of its fade out.
+The single version was considerably shortened from the album version as the intro was taken out, and most of it faded out.
 Singing the high harmony was Randy Meisner.
-The guitar solo featured the talent of Don Felder that let out a distorted blues-based riff that made “One of These Nights” a solid fan favorite.
+The guitar solo featured the talent of Don Felder, who let out a distorted blues-based riff that made “One of These Nights” a solid fan favorite.

-Globally, “One of These Nights” was a top thirty hit among the nations of Belgium, Canada, the Netherlands, New Zealand, and the U.K. The British Phonographic Industry also awarded this single with a silver certification after it reached the 200,000 copies sold mark.
-It was a song that had the Eagles deliberately steer away from country rock-style ballads as a means to broaden their musical resume.
-Clearly, it was a strategy that worked.
+Globally, “One of These Nights” was a top thirty hit among the nations of Belgium, Canada, the Netherlands, New Zealand, and the U.K. The British Phonographic Industry also awarded this single a silver certification after it reached the 200,000 copies sold mark.
+The song had the Eagles deliberately steer away from country rock-style ballads to broaden their musical resume.
+It was a strategy that worked.

-Released in 1972, “Witchy Woman” became the second single released by the Eagles.
+Released in 1972, “Witchy Woman” became the Eagles’ second single.
 It was the first featuring Don Henley as the lead vocalist.
-He, along with Bernie Leadon, wrote the song and it became a number nine hit on the US Billboard Hot 100.
+He, along with Bernie Leadon, wrote the song, which became a number nine hit on the US Billboard Hot 100.
 It was also a number eight hit on the Canadian Top Singles chart and a number twenty-six hit in the Netherlands.

-The song itself got its start from Leadon while he was a member of the Flying Burrito Brothers.
-After joining the Eagles, he collaborated with Henley to finish the song.
-The conception behind the song came while playing an unusual riff that sounded like a mix of Hollywood movies and Indian music.
+Leadon started the song while he was a member of the Flying Burrito Brothers.
+After joining the Eagles, he collaborated with Henley to finish it.
+The concept behind the song came while playing an unusual riff that sounded like a mix of Hollywood movies and Indian music.
 This was the pulse that made “Witchy Woman” a standout favorite.

-At the time, Henley was dealing with the flu where he had to contend with fevers.
+Henley was dealing with the flu at the time, and he had to contend with fevers.
 Each time the fever subsided, he read a book about Zelda Fitzgerald.
 Henley also credited books written by Carlos Castaneda on shamanism, as well as an occult-favoring girlfriend, as sources of inspiration that spawned “Witchy Woman” to develop a song that has since become a cult classic.

-In 1973, “Desperado,” was a power ballad from the Eagles that featured Don Henley as the lead vocalist.
-Although it was not released as a single, it became one of the band’s best-known songs.
-It’s also on the list of The 500 Greatest Songs of All Time.
-Until Linda Ronstadt recorded this song herself, “Desperado” received very little attention.
-Afterward, it became one of the Eagles’ signature hits.
-It’s also become a staple favorite that’s been covered by a long list of recording artists.
-In 1976, Johnny Rodriguez turned “Desperado” into a number-five hit on the US Billboard Hot Country Songs chart.
+In 1973, the Eagles released “Desperado,” a power ballad featuring Don Henley on lead vocals.
+Though it wasn’t released as a single, the song quickly became one of the band’s most iconic tracks.
+Initially, “Desperado” received little recognition until Linda Ronstadt recorded her own version, which brought the song into the spotlight and cemented it as one of the Eagles’ signature pieces.
+Since then, it has become a favorite among artists, with countless covers.
+In 1976, Johnny Rodriguez turned “Desperado” into a top-five hit on the US Billboard Hot Country Songs chart.

 As a song, “Hotel California” has become so much more than a legend.
 Released in 1977, the unmistakable dual-guitar descending arpeggio part that ended the song placed Joe Walsh as a guitar hero.
 Don Henley’s lyrical performance and the extended guitar coda turned “Hotel California” into a number-one hit on the US Billboard Hot 100 and the Canadian Top Singles chart as if it was an easy task.